 Because of the current economic climate — including financial uncertainty, layoffs, staffing shortages, etc. — developer teams are stretched especially thin.
 Recruiters are having a difficult time finding skilled talent that matches the caliber of companies' needs, especially in specialized coding languages.

-According to the Bureau of Labor Statistics, the US is expected to have a shortage of 1.2 million developers by 2026.
+According to the Bureau of Labor Statistics(link is external), the US is expected to have a shortage of 1.2 million developers by 2026.
 Finding qualified candidates who fit the criteria will be difficult in a talent shortage.
 Long-term solutions are needed to help alleviate the pressure current teams are facing.

 For the developer teams who are struggling with their workload already, hitting their product release dates can seem impossible with a lower headcount.
 This can lead to burnout and low employee retention if leaders don't manage and provide tools to support their teams.